Prince Harry & Meghan Markle Reportedly Snubbed By Royal Family On Second Wedding Anniversary

 “Duck!
 Rabbit!” by @akrfoundation & @tlichtenheld (published by @chroniclekidsbooks).
 Read by Meghan, The Duchess of Sussex (with Harry, The Duke of Sussex behind the camera) to their son Archie for his 1st Birthday.
 Happy Birthday, Archie! .
 THIRTY MILLION CHILDREN rely on school for food.
 Responding to the needs of kids during these school closures @savethechildren and @nokidhungry have a new fund @SAVEWITHSTORIES to support food banks, and mobile meal trucks, and community feeding programs with funds to do what they do best—and also—with educational toys, books, and worksheets to make sure brains are full, as well as bellies. .
 If you can manage a one time gift of $10, please text SAVE to 20222.
 If another amount would work better for you, please visit our website—link in bio.
 There is no maximum and there is no minimum—together we will rise and together we can help. .
 Thank you and stay safe.
 XX #SAVEWITHSTORIES

-Meghan was last seen in a video where she read a children’s book to the couple’s son for his birthday.
+Meghan was last seen in a video in which she read a children’s book to the couple’s son for his birthday.
 The sweet clip was taped by Prince Harry and used to promote the Save the Children Foundation’s initiative, #SaveWithStories.
-The couple was also seen together via a video conference call with a Crisis Help Line team meeting to thank the staff and offer words of encouragement.
-The Sussex’s also remotely connected with several other organizations they continue to support including Hubb Community Kitchen, WellChild, Smart Works, and the competitors of the Invictus Games.

 View this post on Instagram